Reading

 In Read Write Inc. Phonics:

 Most pupils complete the Read Write Inc. Phonics programme in Year 2 and are ready to progress to the next stage of their learning.
-CUSP Reading begins in Year 2 and continues until year 6 and is a highly ambitious and rigorous programme that is closely matched to the new reading curriculum.
+CUSP Reading begins in Year 2 and continues until year 6 and is a highly ambitious and rigorous programme that is closely matched to the National Curriculum for reading.
 Each year group has a suite of core texts, including fiction, non-fiction and poetry, which form the depth study for the academic year.
 These texts have been mapped carefully to ensure a breadth of experiences, authors, texts and themes is addressed across the Primary years.

 Children are taught daily reading lessons that include explicit vocabulary instruction as well as teaching of core reading and comprehension strategies.
 Lessons follow the CUSP 5-part lesson structure, promoting deep thinking and reasoning.